 On the other hand century, old Mughal Raj was losing its grip on Punjab and rest of India.
 The Mughals Generals were taking desperate actions to secure wealth and favors.
 Historians note corruption to be at the highest levels.
 In such desperation, Anandpur was attacked.
 Most likely Wazir Khan was bribed by the neighboring Shivalik Hill Rajas to remove Guru Gobind Singh.
 While it was the most destructive attack against Guru Gobind Singh Ji certainly it did not break his will to organize again but this time stronger.
 Panj Payara rehat would prove to be a quick reorganizing force.
 Guru Gobind Singh Ji would initiate Banda Bahadur into Khalsa Panth and inspire him to take down the city of Sarhand, a major blow to Mughals in Punjab.

 Mughal power vacuum gave chance for external forces from Afghan regions to attack Punjab.
-Individual Sikh Missles were no match against well equipped Afghan Turk army.
-For next half century Khalsa would be challenged to the point of extinction.
-Order was given to kill any Singh without due process.
+Individual Sikh Missles were no match for well equipped Afghan Turk army.
+For next half-century, Khalsa would be challenged to the point of extinction.
+The order was given to kill any Singh without due process.
 Singhs would be slaughtered throughout the region resulting in first ghallughara, a systematic genocide.
 But the Panj Payare reheat established by Guru Gobind Singh Ji kept by the Singhs of Khalsa would defeat all odds.
-Eventually, Khalsa would find its strength as a unified force under the banner of Maharaja Ranjit Singh head of sukarchakia missle.
+Eventually, Khalsa would find its strength as a unified force under the banner of Maharaja Ranjit Singh head of Sukarchakia missle.

 Jalawala Bagh Saka would force British to compromise with Sikhs by giving them greater autonomy in managing their religious and political institutions.
-But British government did not want a strong Sikh Nation so the they played the game of divide and rule by setting up a committee of 36 hand picked members to manage the sikh affairs.
+But British government did not want a strong Sikh Nation so they played the game of divide and rule by setting up a committee of 36 handpicked members to manage the Sikh affairs.
 140 more members would be added to this committee and it would be named SGPC (Shiromani Gurdwara Parbandhak Committee) by the British.
-This was very foreign concept for sikhs as it divided the sangat in groups standing against each other.
-Though setting up this committee British would make sure that Sikhs do not organized themselves under Panj Pyare as they feared their strength.
+This was a very foreign concept for Sikhs as it divided the Sangat into groups standing against each other.
+Though setting up this committee British would make sure that Sikhs do not organize themselves under Panj Pyare as they feared their strength.
 The British instructed the committee to elect their own five Jathedars in the place of Panj Pyare.
 Everything went exactly as it was planned by the British.
 There would be endless quarrels and scandals over the power and money.
-Instead of working for Sikh cause, “Sikh” leaders fought each other relentlessly.
+Instead of working for a Sikh cause, “Sikh” leaders fought each other relentlessly.
 Akali dal party would be born out of these quarrels and prove to be most damaging party to its own people as its leaders lacked genuine leadership skills.
 The SGPC had failed to address Sikh demands of freeing Gurdwaras from mahants controls.
-Singh Sabha came forward to take initiative on this matter as they had in the past to counter the christian missionaries.
+Singh Sabha came forward to take initiative on this matter as they had in the past to counter the Christian missionaries.
 Panj Payare Jathas were sent in every direction to peaceful remove masands from Gurudwaras.
-In such incident Saka Nankana would take place where the main masand, who was actually a criminal supported by the British.
-Over 200 peaceful unarmed Sikhs were cruelly massacred by the criminal gang of masand Narain das.
-Under immense pressure from all over India masand Narain Das and 5 others would be sentenced to death only to be later acquitted from the support of British government and Hindu leaders.
-All acquitted were kept at a safe place somewhere in U.P until their natural death.
-In next 5 years most of the Gurdwaras would be freed from masands control.
+In such incident, Saka Nankana would take place where the main Masand, who was actually a criminal supported by the British.
+Over 200 peaceful unarmed Sikhs were cruelly massacred by the criminal gang of Masand Narain das.
+Under immense pressure from all over India Masand Narain Das and 5 others would be sentenced to death only to be later acquitted from the support of British government and Hindu leaders.
+All acquitted were kept in a safe place somewhere in U.P until their natural death.
+In next 5 years, most of the Gurdwaras would be freed from masands control.
 Instead of giving control of Gurudwaras to Khalsa (Panj Pyare) , SGPC and Akalis would quickly join forces with British to Pass a Gurdwara Act.
-This was the beginning of long lasting marriage between SPGC and Akali dal which can be witnessed even today.
+This was the beginning of long-lasting marriage between SPGC and Akali dal which can be witnessed even today.
 Through Gurdwara Act. way SGPC had the “legal” right over all major Gurdwaras of Punjab and India.

 We talked about the dark forces that have disguised itself to be part of us.
-Well these are the dark forces which we must learn to identify and fight.
+Well, these are the dark forces which we must learn to identify and fight.
 But how do we fight an enemy which has over time become part of us?
-A enemy which we can not underestimated not because of its strength but because of it cunningness to change appearance the moment it is met with a threat.
+An enemy which we cannot be underestimated not because of its strength but because of it cunningness to change appearance the moment it is met with a threat.
 To achieve this we must follow a plan to bring back the Rahat of Khalsa Panj Payare.
-We can not do it alone, we have to ask for guidance from Waheguru, only then can we defeat the panth dokies / culprits.
+We can not do it alone, we have to ask for guidance from Waheguru, only then can we defeat the panth dokhies / culprits.